buwilliams/recifree/README.md

 ## Motivation

 Cooking is a joy, especially during covid.
-Finding recipes doesn't spark joy however.
+Finding and sharing recipes doesn't spark joy however.
 I created Recifree because I'm annoyed with *long* food blog stories and recipes sites with so many annoying ads.